anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

     }

 The CEA uses the UH1 value and the `created` value to reference a set of user identifier hashes (UH1, UH2, and UH3).
-If the UH2 value given matches the UH2 value in that set of hashes, the CEA responds with the UH3 in this form:
+If the UH2 value given matches the UH2 value in that set of hashes, the CEA responds with the UH3 in this form (see (#json_vocabulary)):

     {
       "version": 1,